 FLIGHT 2103

-I was on the last leg of a long journey, the final flight home to Pensacola, the drone of the engines a steady lullaby; I nestled into my seat, dreaming of the comforts of home soon to come.
+I was on the last leg of a long journey, the final flight home to Pensacola, the drone of the engines a steady lullaby; I settled into my seat, dreaming of the comforts of home soon to come.
 Next to me sat a man in his 60s, with a somewhat messy appearance, wrestling with the overhead luggage bin in a manner that suggested this wasn't his usual routine.
 My cash was on the luggage to win the round.
 Before I could plug in my earpieces and retreat into the solitude of my music, his words caught me off guard, signaling the start of an unexpected journey.

 Almost without pause, as if each word was a beat in a heart-heavy melody, he delved into a more somber chapter.
 He had just concluded another round of chemotherapy, a treatment as much a part of his routine as the flights he took.
 He gestured casually to the port in his chest, an unwanted yet familiar companion on his journey.
 His luggage, more a medical arsenal than a traveler's suitcase, bore the weight of his battle—a battle marked by the scars of medical oversights and the relentless progression of a disease discovered too late for a cure.